For its new season, The Food Network has overhauled their popular show ‘Halloween Wars’. It has a brand new format, a new host and a new set.

-Their work would be evaluated by two regular judges during the season, along with a guest judge every episode.
-Te winning team of ‘The Small Scale’ would win a helpful bonus for the next round.
-An extra helper to assist them or their team gets to choose the first pumpkin could be a crucial leg up in the second round of the show – ‘The Spine Chiller’!
+Their work would be evaluated by two regular judges, along with a guest judge every episode.
+The winning team of ‘The Small Scale’ would win a helpful bonus for the next round.
+Maybe they’d get the assistance of an extra helper or their team would get to choose the first pumpkin!
+Either could be a crucial leg up and help win the second round of the show – ‘The Spine Chiller’!

 The Judges taste and evaluate each creation.
-At the end of each show one team is eliminated based on their work, which eventually leaves two teams going head-to-head competing in the finale to create a mind-blowing Halloween display and to win the $50,000 prize.
+At the end of each show one team is eliminated based on their work.
+Eventually two teams are left standing and they go head-to-head competing in the finale to create a mind-blowing Halloween display and to win the $50,000 prize.

 I did enjoy watching Halloween Wars.
 It was the ONLY program I would watch on The Food Network.
-It was entertaining to watch these skilled pumpkin carvers get to work on creating amazing sculptures.
+It was entertaining to watch these skilled pumpkin carvers create amazing sculptures.
 I’ve always loved carving pumpkins every Halloween, and the heights these artists could take a pumpkin is truly amazing to see.
 This wasn’t just carving two triangle eyes and sticking a candle inside it, this was incredible carving feats!

 Halloween Wars became something of a tradition to watch for me, and for A LOT OF FOLKS!
 It managed to gain quite a loyal following of viewers through the years.
 Which brings me to the radical change the show has taken for its eleventh season.

 First, viewers were introduced to a new host Zak Bagans, who appears virtually through a television screen.
-Former host Jonathan Bennet is busy filming some Hallmark movies.
+Former host Jonathan Bennet has gone off and is now busy filming Hallmark movies.
 Whether you’re a fan of Bennet or not, a change of hosts is nothing new for the show.
 There has been a few during its run.
 I imagine the selection of Bagans was meant to bring a spooky vibe and lure fans of his Ghost Adventures show to check out Halloween Wars.

-But then we learn a new crop of judges are there with no longer a guest judge coming in every episode.
+We also see the show now has three permanent judges.
+No longer a guest judge comes in every episode.
 Visually, the show looks much different.
-The orange, brightly lit kitchen set has also been replaced for a new, darker, flatter set that I guess is meant to fit in more with the spooky season.
+The orange, brightly lit kitchen set has been replaced for a new, darker, flatter set that I guess is meant to fit in more with the spooky season.
 There is no longer two competitions during each episode.
-Only a select number of teams (they all don’t compete against each other at once) attempt to make a single cake during the entire episode.
+There are only a select number of teams (they all don’t compete against each other at once) who attempt to make a single cake during the entire episode.